radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 description: Namespace Configuration Guide
 ---

-# Chapter 8: Virtual Views of Cloud Directories and Services
+# Chapter 7: Virtual Views of Cloud Directories and Services

 ## Introduction

 Cloud services like Salesforce, Google Directory, Azure AD (which stores identities that access services like Office 365), among others can be virtualized in RadiantOne and a default virtual view mounted at o=cloudservices,o=vds can be seen as an example.
 If you update the default data sources associated with this view, it should return your data.
 The following list includes the default data sources that you can edit to point to your service.

->**Note - The default data sources mentioned below can be used as samples of virtualizing data sources reachable via an API.
-To configure new custom data sources, see the RadiantOne Context Builder Guide.**
+>[!note] The default data sources mentioned below can be used as samples of virtualizing data sources reachable via an API.
+To configure new custom data sources, see the RadiantOne Context Builder Guide.

 Cloud Directory or Service	| RadiantOne Data Source -|-